The Brawling Brutes: History

 After defeating The Bloodline's Sami Zayn and Solo Sikoa in a tag team match, Holland and Butch received another opportunity against The Usos at Crown Jewel where they failed to win the titles.
 Three weeks later at Survivor Series WarGames on November 26, The Brawling Brutes along with Drew McIntyre and Kevin Owens lost to The Bloodline in a WarGames match.
 After regaining each other's respect at Survivor Series WarGames, Sheamus and McIntyre reformed their on-again-off-again tag team, which they jokingly referred to by the suggestive name, "The Banger Brothers", leading to McIntyre becoming an ally of the Brutes.
-On the March 10, 2023 episode of SmackDown, Sheamus and McIntyre competed in a fatal five-way match where the winner would challenge Gunther for the Intercontinental Championship at WrestleMania 39; the match ended with both men being declared the winner as their respective pin attempts were counted simultaneously.
-The pair argued after the match as confusion surrounding the result ensued.
-They faced off in a match the following week to determine the definitive number one contender.
-The match, however ended in a no-contest after Imperium interfered and attacked both men.
-WWE Official Adam Pearce appeared and announced that Gunther would defend his championship against both men in a triple threat match at the event.
-Gunther retained the championship in a highly-praised match.

 The Brawling Brutes entered into feuds with Pretty Deadly and The Judgment Day throughout the summer of 2023.
 All three members competed in the 25-man Slim Jim SummerSlam Battle Royal, but none were successful in winning.
 In September, it was reported that Sheamus had been removed from television in late-August after suffering a shoulder injury, leaving Butch and Holland on their own.
 He would then be removed from the group's titantron in November.
 Butch would enter the NXT Global Heritage Invitational and would win the tournament by beating Joe Coffey in the finals.
 Butch would fail to beat Noam Dar for the NXT Heritage Cup.
 Butch made an alliance with former British Strong Style stablemate Tyler Bate to fight Joe Coffey's group Gallus.
 Holland would interfere in their match to help Butch.
 A six man tag team Pub Rules Match would end the feud with The Brawling Brutes beating Gallus.
 The Brawling Brutes would remain on NXT to be in the NXT Bada Bing Bada Boom Tag Team Battle Royal and was eliminated by OTM.

-Disbandment (2023)
+Disbandment and aftermath (2023–2025)

 On the November 17 episode of SmackDown, visible dissension appeared between Holland and Butch after a loss to Street Profits.
 One week later, Holland walked out on Butch during a tag team match against Pretty Deadly, resulting in a loss in what would be their final match as a team.
 On the December 19 episode of NXT, Holland returned to the brand to challenge NXT Champion Ilja Dragunov for the title, thus confirming his departure from SmackDown.

+A few weeks into the start of 2024, Dunne would reunite with Tyler Bate as the New Catch Republic while Holland remained on NXT until his departure in November 2025.
+Sheamus would remain a member of the WWE roster until his departure from the company in September 2026.